cpp-for-yourself/lectures-and-homeworks/homeworks/homework_4/homework.md

     echo "  hello world  " | ./build/examples/trim_strings
     Example program that trims strings.
     Please enter a string:
-    Your split string: 'hello world'
+    Your trimmed string: 'hello world'
     ```

 > :bulb: In your binaries, you might want to use the [`std::getline`](https://en.cppreference.com/w/cpp/string/basic_string/getline) function instead of directly using `std::cin` as the latter splits input on the <kbd>space</kbd> character, while the former does not.